 Golden rum (Amber rum)

 Golden rums are medium-bodied, therefore slightly more flavoursome than light rums.
 These rums are generally aged in ex-bourbon barrels, which gives them their slight amber colour.
 However, golden rums can also be coloured with artificial additives or caramel colouring.
 The style of golden rum varies between distilleries.
-Try Mattuga Golden Rum – it is distilled in England from East African sugar cane molasses.
+Try Mattuga Golden Rum – it is distilled in Scotland from East African sugar cane molasses.

 The base for spiced rum can be golden rum or dark rum.
 Unique combinations of spices (cardamom, cinnamon, orange peel, black pepper…) are added to create a more flavoursome spirit.
 Sometimes the spirit is coloured with caramel.
 Dark Matter Spiced Rum is made in Scotland and tastes like Christmas.